notepad-plus-plus/npp-usermanual/content/docs/preferences.md

     * `☐ Show close button on each tab`: add the close button to each tab's entry on the tab bar
     * `☐ Double click to close document`: allows double-clicking on the tab to close the file
     * `☐ Exit on close the last tab`: if the last tab is closed, Notepad++ will exit (unselected, Notepad++ instead has one new file open)
-* `☐ Show status bar`: there will be a Status Bar along the bottom of the Notepad++ window, showing file type, cursor location, line-ending style, encoding, and INS/DEL mode.
+* `☐ Show status bar`: there will be a Status Bar along the bottom of the Notepad++ window, showing file type, caret location, line-ending style, encoding, and INS/DEL mode.
 * `☐ Hide menu bar (use Alt or F10 key to toggle)`: sets the main menu bar (File, Edit, Search, ...) invisible; once invisible, it can be made temporarily visible by using the Alt or F10 key

 ### Editing